 We have recently corresponded with a prostatitis patient (Oct 2015) who has been going to see Ilya Kaploun for some time and we repeat here what he has said:

 "I live in Toronto so Kaploun is convenient.
 He started me off with drainage once a week for 3 weeks and a cocktail of antibiotics and antifungal medications.
 Also anti inflammatories (prescription and herbal).
 He counselled me on diet and lifestyle changes.
 He is very compassionate, listens, and takes his time to explain all he can about your condition, treatment, and expectations.
 He never oversells his services and is a very professional medical practitioner"

-This patient nevertheless has ongoing symptoms which have been lessened by Ilya Kaploun, but the urgency/frequency remains.
+[This patient nevertheless reports ongoing symptoms which have been lessened by Ilya Kaploun, but the urgency/frequency remains.
 According to this patient, Ilya doesn't recommend direct injections.
-Now the problem there is that we already know that prostate massages and antibiotics can affect symptoms positively, but like the Manila Protocol, complete cures are few, which brings us back to the reality that direct injections are the only practical way to obtain a complete resolution of prostate and seminal vesicle infections.
-So not recommending something is not a solution when symptoms remain.
+Now the problem there is that we already know that prostate massages and antibiotics can affect symptoms positively, but like the Manila Protocol, complete cures are few, which brings us back to the reality that direct injections are the only practical way to obtain a complete resolution of prostate and seminal vesicle infections].

 In June 2016 we were contacted by a patient reporting that went to see Ilya Kaploun for an extended time, and that by the time he was finished his condition had improved 90% and now some time later, he has not relapsed. [update.
 July 2018 we have tried to communicate with this person via the last known contact details, but we have received no reply.
 We of course are expecially interested in what their condition is now]